ripienaar/free-for-dev/README.md

   * [IP.City](https://ip.city) — 100 free IP geolocation requests per day
   * [A11yWatch](https://a11ywatch.com) - Powerful web accessibility tool at scale.
 Free site-wide web accessibility testing and beyond that resets daily.
-  * [Abstract API](https://www.abstractapi.com) — API suite for a variety of use cases including IP geolocation, gender detection or even email validation.
+  * [Abstract API](https://www.abstractapi.com) — API suite for a variety of use cases, including IP geolocation, gender detection, or even email validation.
   * [Apify](https://www.apify.com/) — Web scraping and automation platform to create an API for any website and extract data.
 Ready-made scrapers, integrated proxies, and custom solutions.
 Free plan with $5 platform credits included every month.
   * [API Mocha](https://apimocha.com) - Completely free online API mocking for testing and prototyping.
-Make up to 500 requests per day, fully customizable API responses, download mock rules as a Postman collection.
+Make up to 500 requests per day, fully customizable API responses, and download mock rules as a Postman collection.
   * [APITemplate.io](https://apitemplate.io) - Auto-generate images and PDF documents with a simple API or automation tools like Zapier & Airtable.
 No CSS/HTML required.
-Free plan comes with 50 images/month and 3 templates.
+The free plan comes with 50 images/month and 3 templates.
   * [APIToolkit.io](https://apitoolkit.io) - All the tools you need to fully understand what's going on in your APIs and Backends.
 With automatic API contract validation and monitoring.
 Free plan covers servers with up to 20,000 requests per month.
   * [Arize AI](https://arize.com/) - Machine learning observability for model monitoring and root-causing issues such as data quality and performance drift.
 Free up to two models.
   * [Atlas toolkit](https://atlastk.org/) - Lightweight library to develop single-page web applications that are instantly accessible.
-Available for Java, Node.js, Perl, Python and Ruby.
+Available for Java, Node.js, Perl, Python, and Ruby.
   * [Beeceptor](https://beeceptor.com) - Mock a rest API in seconds, fake API response and much more.
-Free 50 requests per day, public dashboard, open endpoints (anyone having link to the dashboard can view requests and responses).
+Free 50 requests per day, public dashboard, open endpoints (anyone having a link to the dashboard can view requests and responses).
   * [bigml.com](https://bigml.com/) — Hosted machine learning algorithms.
 Unlimited free tasks for development, limit of 16 MB data/task.
   * [Browse AI](https://www.browse.ai) — Extracting and monitoring data on the web.
 50 credits per month for free.
   * [Bruzu](https://bruzu.com/) — Automate Image production.
-Generate tons of Image variants with API, Integrations or nocode sheet.
-API is FREE with watermark.
+Generate tons of Image variants with API, Integrations, or nocode sheet.
+API is FREE with a watermark.
   * [Calendarific](https://calendarific.com) - Enterprise-grade Public holiday API service for over 200 countries.
 Free plan includes 1000 calls per month.
   * [Canopy](https://www.canopyapi.co/) - GraphQL API for Amazon.com product, search, and category data.
 Free plan includes 100 calls per month.
   * [Clarifai](https://www.clarifai.com) — Image API for custom face recognition and detection.
 Able to train AI models.
 Free plan has 5000 calls per month.